 Agitation and aggression may be stages a patient passes through.
 If the patient’s safety is a concern, restraints may be used.
+Also be sure to contact the health care team.
 Or team members may take turns staying with the patient.
 As a patient becomes calmer, the team may do the following:

 Point out when a behavior is not proper.
 Then explain what the patient could do instead.

 Divert the patient from tasks that are upsetting.

 After a brain injury, some patients see only how matters relate to themselves.
 They may not be aware of how their actions and words affect others.
 Group rehab helps patients learn to deal with others.
 It also improves speech.
 Playing games helps patients link ideas and increase hand-eye skills.

 Try to act in ways that teach good behavior.
 Also, let the person know he or she is still needed and loved.
 Try the tips below.